-- Combustible plastic pipework entering risers from flats without an effective closing device present. - Combustible plastic pipework travels vertically from riser to riser without an effective closing device present. - Insulated non combustible pipework enters risers from flats without an effective closing device present. - Linear gaps between door frame and substrate have been filled with polyurethane expanding foam (this is not a suitable/tested solution for backfilling around timber doorsets).
+- Missing sections of masonry where services have been removed - Combustible plastic pipework which travels vertically from riser to riser without an effective closing device present. - Insulated non combustible pipework travelling vertically from riser to riser without an effective closing device present. - Non combustible pipework entering risers from flats without an effective closing device present. - Linear gaps between door frame and substrate and door heads have been filled with polyurethane expanding foam (this is not a suitable/tested solution for backfilling around timber doorsets.